 Because traditional planning tools are deterministic, they cannot give a risk estimate associated with a plan.
 Bringing this up indirectly by referring to the need to deploy new tools to achieve resiliency, ergo the existing tools cannot get us there.

-Enter LOP.ai.
-The first thing that LOP.ai does is crawl through many transactions to determine the current demonstrated flows and performance of the supply chain.
+Enter Axon.
+The first thing that Axon does is crawl through many transactions to determine the current demonstrated flows and performance of the supply chain.
 This is in sharp contrast to the use of the ERP master data by other planning tools.
-In reality, LOP.ai goes beyond traditional process mining tools such as Celonis, UIPath, Signavio, Minit and others by using probabilistic matching to link material flows across the end-to-end supply chain.
+In reality, Axon goes beyond traditional process mining tools such as Celonis, UIPath, Signavio, Minit and others by using probabilistic matching to link material flows across the end-to-end supply chain.
 This is a great opportunity for the primary value of process mining, namely Business Process Improvement (BPI), including compliance and conformance.

-Of course, nearly everyone is interested in performing value stream analysis of their supply chains.
-The diagram below shows a multi-stage supply chain, where stages are marked by the darker vertical line, in which the process (PT), wait (WT), and transit (TT) times have been analyzed over a given period.
+Nearly everyone is interested in performing value stream analysis of their supply chains.
+The diagram below shows a multi-stage supply chain, where stages are marked by the darker vertical line, in which the process (PT), wait (WT) and transit (TT) times have been analyzed over a given period.
 The ladder diagram below, common to value stream mapping, is a great way of visualizing where process improvements can be achieved.
-Notice also that each of the times is plotted as a box plot to give a sense of variability.
+Notice that each of the times is plotted as a box plot to give a sense of variability.

-While time is the obvious variable to capture, cost, quality, and other variables can also be captured.
+Though time is an obvious variable to capture cost and quality, other variables can also be captured.

-While important, BPI does not get my juices flowing.
-Now for the part that excites me: The digital supply chain twin built up through the first stage of process mining can now be used for stochastic planning.
-As described by Tim Payne, this is the use of Monte Carlo simulation to run thousands of scenarios that sample from both the demand and supply side distributions of key variables to arrive at a Probability-to-Execute (PTE) score, which measures the probability that the goal can be achieved.
+BPI, while important, does not get my juices flowing.
+The part that does excite me?
+The digital supply chain twin built up through the first stage of process mining can now be used for stochastic planning.
+As described by Payne, this is the use of Monte Carlo simulation to run thousands of scenarios that sample from both the demand and supply side distributions of key variables to arrive at a probability-to-execute (PTE) score, which measures the probability that the goal can be achieved.
 In this case, the goal is a 90% customer service level.
 The PTE score is 97%, so the expected customer service level is around 87%.
 However, there is quite a high likelihood (79.5%) that the target customer service level will not be achieved, the average impact being 3.8%.

-So, that were a lot of numbers.
+That was a lot of numbers.
 Let’s focus on the action now.
-Are you interested to learn and see more on how resilient planning could be a gamechanger for your company?
-Learn more about the rise of resilient planning here or reach out via firstname.lastname@example.org and let’s connect soon!
+Are you interested to hear and see more about how resilient supply chain planning could be a game-changer for your company?